 Amanda Kimmel, PTA

 Amanda is a passionate Physical Therapist Assistant who works alongside Dr. Williams to help people return to the activities they love.
 Amanda received her Bachelor’s degree in Exercise Science from Eastern Washington University and then continued on to Whatcom College in Bellingham, WA, for her PTA degree.
 She moved to Flagstaff in the fall of 2018 and finished her final clinical rotation for school under Dr. Williams here at Proof Physical Therapy.
 She enjoyed the atmosphere of this clinic which focuses on individualized treatments, often relating to a patient’s sports or hobbies that they want to be able to do pain free, and was excited to be able to start her career here.

-Outside of work Amanda’s favorite thing is to play with her yorkshire terrier, Jasper.
+Outside of work Amanda’s favorite thing is to play with her dogs, yorkshire terrier Jasper and crazy Clover.
 They often go out hiking on the weekends and love exploring the trails around Flagstaff.
-She also plays for the Flagstaff Women’s Soccer League in the summer and the CoEd Indoor Soccer league in the winter.
+She also enjoys indoor rock climbing, skiing, and snowboarding.

 Anthony Mujica, PTA

 Anthony is a Physical Therapists Assistant with a strong focus on Sports Medicine and Performance Training.
 Originally from New Jersey, he played Football while earning his Biological Sciences degree from Rowan University in 2010.
 While sidelined with a shoulder injury, Anthony realized his passion for Health Science and earned his PTA degree from Essex College in 2015.
 He recently moved to Flagstaff from Southern California where he spent 6 years working with professional, collegiate and elite high school athletes.
 Anthony likes to blur the lines between traditional rehab and performance training to provide effective outcomes tailored toward active adults and athletes of any age, activity or skill level.